Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Taylor algebras

 \begin{corollary} Suppose $R \leq_{sd} \alg A \times \alg C$ is proper and linked, and $\alg C$ is Taylor.
 Then $\alg A$ or $\alg C$ has a nontrivial absorbing subuniverse. \end{corollary}

-\begin{proof} Proposition~\ref{prop:linked-implies-central} gives us left central subuniverse $S$ of either $\alg A \times \alg C$ or $\alg C^2$, and for simplicity of presentation assume the former.
-The left center $B$ of $S$ is a Taylor center unless $\alg C$ contains a nontrivial proper 2-absorbing subuniverse (in which case we are done).
-Then $\alg C$ has no nontrivial projective subuniverses by Proposition~\ref{prop:projective-implies-binabs} and therefore it has a transitive term operation by Proposition~\ref{prop:transitive-or-projective}.
-Proposition~\ref{prop:trans-and-center-implies-absorption} finishes the proof by showing that $B$ is absorbing. \end{proof}
+\begin{proof} Proposition~\ref{prop:linked-implies-central} implies that there is a left central subuniverse $S$ of $\alg A \times \alg C$ or $\alg C^2$.
+The left center $B$ of $S$ (which is a subuniverse of $\alg A$ or $\alg C$ depending on the case) is a Taylor center unless $\alg C$ contains a nontrivial proper 2-absorbing subuniverse (in which case we are done).
+Then $\alg C$ has no nontrivial projective subuniverses by Proposition~\ref{prop:projective-implies-binabs}, and therefore it has a transitive term operation by Proposition~\ref{prop:transitive-or-projective}.
+Proposition~\ref{prop:trans-and-center-implies-absorption} finishes the proof by showing that $B$ is an absorbing subuniverse (of $\alg A$ or $\alg C$). \end{proof}

 For future reference we also record the following variation.